davidthaler/shakeup/README.md

 ## shakeup
+During Kaggle competitions, a public leaderboard is available for competitors to see about how they doing.
+It is computed from a subset of the test data.
+To prevent overfitting to this data, the final competition results are based on a disjoint subset of the test data.
+Consequently, the final standings are somewhat different than the last standings shown on the leaderboard during the competition.
+This difference is called the 'shakeup' and it gives an indication of the stability of the models entered in the competition, and whether they have overfitted the public leaderboard.

+### shakeup.py
+* This code is written for Python 3 *
 This script computes the Kaggle leaderboard shakeup metric as given by BreakfastPirate in a [forum post]( https://www.kaggle.com/c/liberty-mutual-fire-peril/forums/t/10187/quantifying-leaderboard-shake-up).
 The metric is essentially the mean absolute percentage change in rank for all entrants.